crystal-wolfer/trade-vault-project/README.md

     npm start dev
     ```

-5. In a new terminal window, navigate to the server directory and install the server dependencies:
+5. In a new terminal window, navigate to the server directory and start the server:
-    ```bash
-    npm install
-    ```

-6. Start the server:
     ```bash
     node server.js
     ```